chrisycw03/Compiler/README.md

 ## Virtual Machine

 Operations of the virtual machine are too long to display here.
-The register dump of the simulated CPU is,
+However, the register dump of the simulated CPU is,

 ```
 IR =0x2c000000=738197504